1. Home

 Since 2020, wholesale Brent crude oil was trading for around $40 a barrel (in April that year it even briefly dropped below $20 a barrel).
 Prices have increased since then, partly driven by factors like the end of the pandemic (massive increases in demand in a short space of time) and Russia's invasion of Ukraine.

-When the price of oil rises, those costs are usually passed on to the consumers by fuel retailers, even if they absorb some of the increases.
-However, when wholesale prices fall, retailers are reluctant to pass the savings on.
+When the price of oil rises, fuel retailers usually pass on those costs to consumers, even if they absorb some of the increases.
+However, when wholesale prices fall, retailers are reluctant to pass on the savings.

 In 2023, fuel retailers were heavily criticised for not cutting the cost of fuel at the pumps when the price of oil dropped.